dhlorenz/safot/Material/Tutorials/sml/introduction.md

     return n
 ```

-a functional program in Standard ML:
+A functional program in Standard ML:

 ```sml
 fun gcd(m,n) = if m=0 then n else gcd(n mod m, m);
 ```

-which one is more efficient? 🧐
+Which one is more efficient? 🧐